timb-machine-mirrors/triw0lf-HEARTH/Kindling/PEAK-Template.md

   - Applied `sort` to identify patterns in privilege escalation attempts.

 ### Visualization or Analytics
 *(Describe any dashboards, anomaly detection methods, or visualizations used.
-Capture observations and note whether visualizations revealed additional insights.)*
+Capture observations and note whether visualizations revealed additional insights. **Add screenshots!**)*

 - **Examples:**
   - Time-series charts to detect activity spikes